Natural Language Processing RELIES on Linguistics: Study of Language

 \section{Study of Language}

 Our last facet highlights linguistics (and related areas) as the application domain.
 That is, those who study language, but are not necessarily computational linguists themselves, are a user base that can motivate NLP tasks and tools.\footnote{Unlike the previous categories, which highlight ways that linguistics contributes to NLP, we view this category as bidirectional: language study motivates research towards developing NLP tools which can then contribute to the study of language.
-We focus here on NLP \emph{tools} in the sense of off-the-shelf text analysis software, not NLP models and representations generally, but see e.g. \citet{beguvs2023large,mahowald-24,chang-24} on the potential relevance of LLMs to broader linguistics and cognitive science.} These \emph{language-system-focused} applications can be distinguished from most contemporary NLP applications, which seek to make \emph{content} more accessible through language (for example, by translating it, summarizing it, or reasoning about it).
+To be clear, we regard the entirety of cL---spanning formal, descriptive, distributional\slash statistical, and experimental inquiries---as part of linguistics.
+(This includes the development and use of frameworks and resources of the sorts discussed in \cref{sec:resources}.)
+These inquiries contribute to linguistic understanding by advancing accounts of linguistic diversity and the precision and robustness of theories.
+Naturally, NLP models and representations are part of the methodology of this research (in particular, the potential relevance of LLMs to broader linguistics and cognitive science has been widely debated: see \citet{futrell-25} for a review).
+For purposes of this section, though, we focus on specialized NLP software that can be applied to language studies}, not NLP models and representations generally.
+These \emph{language-system-focused} applications can be distinguished from most contemporary NLP applications, which seek to make \emph{content} more accessible through language (for example, by translating it, summarizing it, or reasoning about it).